-76. Following the Grass.
-New York: Macaulay Co., (1924).
+76. The Kindly Gods.
+New York: Macaulay Co., (1935).

 First Edition.
 Mexican set adventure novel of a young man who must avenge his uncle's murder.
 Near Fine in Very Good plus dustjacket, mild rubbing and few short closed tears.
 Item #22825